by Arbors.social@gmail.com | Feb 24, 2023 | Blog, Property Management Education

 - Compliance Department Review

-Fair Housing
+1. Fair Housing

 First and foremost, we want to make sure your property is compliant with fair housing regulations, one of the most important aspects of managing rental properties.
 How do we keep you in compliance with fair housing law?

 One of the best ways for us to do this is through our screening criteria.
 We’ve developed our screening criteria over the 40 years that we’ve been in business and abide by that criteria on properties that we manage in order to avoid any fair housing violations.
-In an effort to eliminate unfair advantage or preference among applicants, we process applications by the standards set by the Pennsylvania State Law, and process applications in the order that they are received.

 Additionally, our agents representing you have their real estate salesperson license.
-With this comes continuing education to ensure we stay up to date with all legal requirements and updates pertaining to keeping you compliant with local, state and federal laws.
+With this comes continuing education to ensure we stay up to date with all legal requirements and updates pertaining to keeping you compliant with local, state, and federal laws.

-Occupancy Permits
+2. Occupancy Permits

 Another way that we keep you in compliance is by keeping your property in rental housing code compliance with any state, local, or municipality housing standards.
 One of the items that is included in many of these local requirements is an occupancy permit or a rental registration.

-Inspections
+3. Inspections

 We perform annual inspections – we call them interim inspections.
 At these inspections, we’re looking for common things at your property that are required by the local municipalities to make sure that you’re able to obtain occupancy permits.
 The most common things are: